greggman/HappyFunTimes/README.md

 <img id="test" src="images/scene-00-jumpjump.jpg" width="782" height="441" />

-[HappyFunTimes](http://greggman.github.io/HappyFunTimes/) is a library for making party games that are meant to be played with a bunch of people in the same room and 1 ideally large display.
+[HappyFunTimes](http://greggman.github.io/HappyFunTimes/) is a system for playing party games that are meant to be played with a bunch of people in the same room and 1 ideally large display.

 <img id="test" src="images/scene-04-boomboom.jpg" width="782" height="441" />